Directors' responsibilities | Professional development

 Email

 With so many resources available online on the roles and responsibilities of a non-executive director, it is good to start from a reliable focused source.
-NEDonBoard has an online Masterclass which starts with the section series of 170, the duties of directors as listed by England and Wales Corporate Law.
+NEDonBoard has a training course (NED Diploma) which starts with the section series of 170, the duties of directors as listed by England and Wales Corporate Law.
 The 2006 Companies Act lists 7 statutory duties.
 In this post, Rashad Issa goes through all 7 duties and shares what they represent in reality, based on his NED experience.

 The 7 Statutory Duties are